glouppe/info8002-large-scale-data-systems/lecture6.md

 Every neighboring node initiates a `TAKEOVER` procedure:

-1. Evey neighbor zone starts a timer proportionally to the volume of the zone.
+1. Every neighbor zone starts a timer proportionally to the volume of the zone.
 2. When the timer expires, the neighbor sends a `TAKEOVER` message to all other neighbors with new zone information (including failed zones).

-Upon the receival of a `TAKEOVER` message, a node cancels its timer if and only if the volume of the receiving zone is smaller then its own.
+Upon the reception of a `TAKEOVER` message, a node cancels its timer if and only if the volume of the receiving zone is smaller then its own.

 In this manner, a neighbor is chosen *who is still alive* and has the *smallest zone* (why smallest zone?).